bcjordan/michael.penkov.id.au/_posts/2013-12-04-parsing-addresses.md

  - [Some](http://pyparsing.wikispaces.com/file/view/streetAddressParser.py) [Python](https://github.com/SwoopSearch/pyaddress) packages exist, but YMVA
  - There are [several](https://developers.google.com/maps/documentation/geocoding/) [online](http://smartystreets.com/products/liveaddress-api/extract) [services]() for parsing address (some free, some not free) (read a [review](http://blog.programmableweb.com/2012/06/21/7-free-geocoding-apis-google-bing-yahoo-and-mapquest/))

-The online services tend to give the best results, but its not practical to use them if, for example, you want to parse several million addresses in a hurry.
+The online services tend to give the best results, but it's not practical to use them if, for example, you want to parse several million addresses in a hurry.
 And cheap.
 In that case, you'd have to reinvent the wheel.

 Luckily, you don't need to start from scratch.
 Many postal services maintain standards documents that dictate how exactly addresses need to be formatted (for example, [USPS Publication 28](http://pe.usps.gov/cpim/ftp/pubs/pub28/pub28.pdf)).